lgou2w/mc-chat4js/README.md

 # mc-chat4js
-A Minecraft MoonLake Chat Library of Javascript.
+A Minecraft MoonLake Chat Library for Typescript.